Salena Starling:

 She met one of her other role models at 14, the 44th President of the United States, Barack Obama.
 While the meeting was a blur of excitement during his stop in Winnipeg on a speaking tour, the photo of them together is forever, even as the nickname she picked up after the meeting, Obama Girl, has since fallen out of use.

-Now Salina goes by President and CEO, a role she took on for Community of Big Hearts late last year.
+Now Salena goes by President and CEO, a role she took on for Community of Big Hearts late last year.
 Her company is launching the Reconciliation Road Challenge in partnership with the Johnston Group.
 The idea is to make reconciliation more than something corporations recognize in September’s National Day for Truth and Reconciliation and Orange Shirt Day.
 As something for Indigenous, non-Indigenous, and settlers, the approach is meant to take some of the pressure of trying to fit something as important as reconciliation into a short period.

 When she learned that TEDxWinnipeg was back, she knew she wanted to be a part of it.
 “It’s my calling to be in front of people,” she said.